quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 15: Delete an event**

 **MSS**
-1. User retrieves full information of an event.
+1. User retrieves full information of an event (UC13).
 2. User requests to remove the event from the list using a valid name.
-3. TC finds the event in the list based on the given name.
-4. TC removes the event from the list.
-5. TC displays the message `"successfully removed event  <event name>"`.
+3. TC removes the event from the list and displays the message `"successfully removed event  <event name>"`.

   Use case ends.